 What the law forsees

-❤ Why the photographer that I hired for my marriage or the baptism of my child has rights on my photos?
+Why the photographer that I hired for my marriage/ familly event has rights on my photos?

 Photography, like any intellectual creation, is not considered to be like any other product (Article L. 111.3 of the French Code of Intellectual Property) but is subject to copyright law protection.
 Therefore as an original work, it is subject to a specific legal protection under the Code of Intellectual Property.
 The Code of Intellectual Property, gives the author a bundle of rights to profit from the exploitation of their creation.
 The work is protected since its inception and its author enjoys protection of economical and moral nature.
 The author of the work is the only person authorized to communicate the work to the public as well as exploit the work and any use from third parties must be expressly authorized by him.